-Itemized deductions Net earnings The players must with held Connecticut in come toyer.
-The players must give your.
-Taxes and Withholding 9 YES Employers must withhold Connecticut income taxes.
+Net earnings Taxes and Withholding 9 YES Employers must withhold Connecticut income taxes.
 Employers must give your employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. More details.
 Employers must pay Connecticut Unemployment Insurance taxes if: You paid cash wages to farm workers of \$20,000 or more in a quarter in the current or prior calendar year; OR, You employed ten or more farm workers for some part of a day in 20 or more weeks of the current or prior calendar year.
 Certain family employment is excluded from coverage requirements (children under 18 working for a parent, an individual working for spouse, or parent working for a son or daughter).
 Unemployment taxes are paid by the employer; they are not taken out of employee pay.
 You can credit the amount you pay to Connecticut in calculating how much you owe for federal unemployment taxes.
 More details.
-Employers cannot deduct from wages unless: Deductions and Allowances 10 YES Required to by state or federal law The employer has written authorization from the employee for a deductions on an approved form The deductions are authorized by the employee, in writing, for medical, surgical, or hospital care or service, without financial benefit to the employer.
+Deductions and Allowances 10 YES Employers cannot deduct from wages unless: Required to by state or federal law The employer has written authorization from the employee for a deductions on an approved form The deductions are authorized by the employee, in writing, for medical, surgical, or hospital care or service, without financial benefit to the employer.
 The employer must record such deductions in the wage records.
 The deductions are for contributions in automatic enrollment in a retirement plan established by the employer; or, Required under the law of another state to withhold income tax of such other state with respect to (A) employees performing services of the employer in such other state, or (B) employees residing in such other state.
-Employers should refer to the federal fact sheet for additional rules.
 Bonuses 11 YES Connecticut courts have considered the question of whether bonuses are considered wages.
 Generally, discretionary bonuses are not considered wages, while nondiscretionary bonuses paid under an agreement are considered wages and protected under wage law.
 Employers should follow any written policy they have about paying bonuses as a best practice.
 A nondiscretionary bonus is one where the amount and criteria for getting the bonus are announced in advance.
 For example, performance goals (like meeting somatic cell count goals) that workers know about in advance.
 Discretionary bonuses are ones that are not announced in advance, not expected by the employee, and not an incentive for the employee.
 For example, when the farm reaches a certain financial goal and decides to give all employees a bonus.